 Note: “sanctuary” can have a few meanings.
 The sanctuary this page is most concerned with is that most often referred to as the heavenly sanctuary that is to be cleansed as in Daniel 8:14 “then shall the sanctuary be cleansed.”

 Traditional Legal Model – The sanctuary is heaven or a part thereof where Jesus, in some understandings, carries on the legal aspect of the work of salvation by cleansing the heavenly books of the record of people’s confessed sins.
-This work was prefigured by the earthly sanctuary in which the people were “cleansed” by the application of sacrificial blood – but only typically: “For it is not possible that the blood of bulls and of goats should take away sins.”
-(Heb 9:4)
+This work was prefigured by the earthly sanctuary built by Moses in which the people were “cleansed” by the application of sacrificial blood – but only typically: “For it is not possible that the blood of bulls and of goats should take away sins.”
+(Heb 10:4)

 Biblical Healing Model –While Jesus, in human form, is physically in the heavenly sanctuary, through His omnipresent spirit, He aids each of us as we cooperate with Him in the process of cleansing the sanctuary heaven is most concerned with – the minds of His people on earth.

 From a Modern Dictionary

 a. the Biblical tabernacle or the Temple in Jerusalem.

 b. the holy of holies of these places of worship.